Akaie/MathExtended/README.md

 Calculates the probability given s successes and p attempts.

 double Percent(double? x, double? y, double? p):
-Calculates the missing value for the percent equation x/y = p. x is the fraction, y is the whole, p is the percent.
+Calculates the missing value for the percent equation x/y = p. x is the whole, y is the fraction, p is the percent.
 Pass a null for the missing value.
 For example: what is 16% of 60 would be passed as Percent(null, 60, 16).
+If all three values are filled in, the function automatically returns y / x. if more then one space is null, it will return a -1.

 double areaOfTriangle(double b, double h):
 Calculates the area of a triangle with a base of b and a height of h.